-Shea Whigman (Dennis Farrill), Paulo Costanzo (Seth Belzer), Jill Wagner (Polly Watt), Rachel Kerbs (Lacey Belisle), Laurel Whitsett (Sheriff Terri Frankel)
+Shea Whigham (Dennis Farrill), Paulo Costanzo (Seth Belzer), Jill Wagner (Polly Watt), Rachel Kerbs (Lacey Belisle), Laurel Whitsett (Sheriff Terri Frankel)

 Splinter was a film that emerged from nowhere with almost all unknowns both behind and in front of the camera, although did attain enough respect to obtain a cinematic release via Mel Gibson’s Icon Entertainment production company.
 Director Toby Wilkins had previously worked as an Inferno artist at the visual effects company New Wave Entertainment.
 With the success of Splinter, he was subsequently granted the director’s chair of The Grudge 3 (2009), although has done nothing since then.